 Parents Commission on Drug Education & Prevention

-Through the Drug Treatment and Education Fund, established by A.R.S. §13-901.02, GOYFF oversees programming that increase and enhance parental involvement, and increase education about the serious risks and public health problems caused by the abuse of alcohol and controlled substances.
+Through the Drug Treatment and Education Fund, established by A.R.S. §13-901.02, GOYFF oversees programming that increases and enhances parental involvement and increases education about the serious risks and public health problems caused by the abuse of alcohol and controlled substances.

 Pregnancy Assistance Fund (PAF)